Hindu genealogy registers at Haridwar: Records for non-Hindus

+Usually once a family converted out of Hinduism to another religion, the family's ancestral record at Haridwar tended to no longer be updated any longer from that time onwards.
+There are cases where people who are now Muslims, some of whom are of Pakistani origin, come to Haridwar to find information on their pre-Islamic ancestors.

+Sikhs

-There are cases where people who are now Muslims, some of whom are of Pakistani-origin, come to Haridwar to find information on their pre-Islamic ancestors.
-Historically, many Sikhs traditionally used to disperse the ashes of the deceased at Haridwar, where their genealogical records were maintained, however going to this specific site fell out of favour with many Sikhs, as Sikhism does not encourage or emphasize any particular place to dispose of ashes.
-Instead, it later became popularized amongst Sikhs to dispose of ashes at Gurdwara Patalpuri Sahib in Kiratpur, Punjab, as three Sikh gurus were cremated there.
-Usually once a family converted out of Hinduism to another religion at a point in time, the family's ancestral record at Haridwar tended to no-longer be updated any longer from that time point onwards.
+Historically, many Sikhs dispersed the ashes of the deceased at Haridwar, where their genealogical records were maintained.
+However, going to this specific site fell out of favour with many Sikhs, as Sikhism does not encourage or emphasize any particular place to dispose of ashes.
+Instead, it had become more common amongst Sikhs to dispose of ashes at Gurdwara Patalpuri Sahib in Kiratpur, Punjab, as three Sikh gurus were cremated there.
+According to Madan Jit Kaur, it is possible that much information about the Sikh gurus, their family, and prominent, historical Sikhs could be obtained by examining the various Panda Bahi records located at various Tirthas across the Indian subcontinent, especially in Punjab, Haryana, Uttar Pradesh, and Rajasthan.
+Bahi records related to the Sikh gurus have been discovered at Allahabad and Kurukshetra.
+Fauja Singh utilized both the Panda Bahis and Bhatt Bahis to uncover details about Guru Hargobind and Guru Tegh Bahadur.
+Sikhs in general used to make pilgrimages to popular Tirthas and have had their genealogical information recorded in the bahi registers by local pandas.
+However, with a more clear-cut demarcation of religious boundaries emerging between Sikhs and Hindus in the late 19th century during the Singh Sabha movement, this practice of Sikhs ceased.